 In freelancing, the freelancer’s rate is a sum of money that goes directly to said freelance without any deductions, and rates usually vary greatly.
 For example, you can find freelancers that charge $25 per hour like a company, and others are ready to make an app for a few bucks.
 It’s up to you which way to go, just remember the benefits and drawbacks for each option.

 Currently, the mobile ecosystem is thriving across the globe, which creates a spectrum of hourly rates.
-It’s not a secret that developed countries rates like North America, Australia, Singapore, and Western Europe dominate in the field.
-Developers in these countries usually ask for $70-200 per hour.
+It’s not a secret that the rates in developed regions like North America, Australia, Singapore, and Western Europe dominate in the field.
+Developers in these regions usually ask for $70-200 per hour.

 The USA and Australia are the only countries where mobile app development costs more than $100 per hour.
 If you have a shoestring budget, it’s better to choose another location.
 For instance, there are countries like India and Indonesia that charge as little as $10 per hour, but keep in mind that you will probably face communication barriers and cultural gaps.